ajbowen249/dungeon-delver-engine/readme.md

 ## Running

 For now, only the raw binary is created.
 A build step that adds a `CO` file header is coming _Eventually™_.
-It is meant to be loaded a `$E290` (`58000`).
+It is meant to be loaded at `$E290` (`58000`).
 This process will eventually be less painful.

 Before either method, get into the BASIC prompt and run `clear 256, 58000`.

 ### Physical Model 100

-If you have a serial connection established with a PC running an application that can send binary files, you can use the `loadhx.ba` BASIC program under `utils`.
+If you have a serial connection established with a PC running an application that can send ascii files, you can use the `loadhx.ba` BASIC program under `utils`.
 It will wait for an intel hex format file to be sent over `COM:88N1E` and `POKE` each byte into memory beginning at `$E290`.
 You'll want to run the `clear` command above before loading `loadhx` into BASIC.
 It will immediately start waiting for the first byte of the hex file when run, so start it before triggering file send.

 > **Note:** This has only been tested with [`Tera Term`](https://tera-term.en.softonic.com/) and a 50ms delay between characters.